 "Universities are great with sharing to alumni and students, and university job boards are a great and inexpensive way to establish your brand," Perkins said.
 "Recruiters and hiring managers get a higher response to passive candidates with a personal touch versus a robotic blurb."

-Social media will continue to be an important tool for HR professionals in recruiting and, especially, in vetting.
+Social media platforms will continue to be an important tool for HR professionals in recruiting and, especially, in vetting.
 But business as usual shouldn't grow stale over time.
-Reevaluate your social recruiting strategy periodically to ensure the conversation stays fresh and the appeal remains culturally relevant.
+Reevaluate your social media recruiting strategy periodically to ensure the conversation stays fresh and the appeal remains culturally relevant.

 How to become a company candidates want to work for